 So, how will be be communicating while in Thailand?
 How will you be able to call home to friends and family?
 Will there be Wi-fi access?
 Are there data plans available?
 I hope this post will answer some of these questions.

 Calls to and from the US: We will be providing each of you with a cell phone and a local Thai phone number.
-Starting this year, if you have an unlocked phone, you can use your own phone and we will provide you a SIM card with a local Thai phone number.
+If you have an unlocked phone, you can use your own phone and we will provide you a SIM card with a local Thai phone number.
 You can then choose to have a data plan that will give your phone internet access.